 Are your candles handcrafted?

-Yes, every single one of our candles is handcrafted by CEO Brett.
+Yes, every single one of our candles is handcrafted by our small team of four.
 Love and care are the driving forces behind each and every candle created and shipped to you.

 What are your wicks made from?